rikkaneko/rikkaneko.github.io/articles/nier_mod.md

 As I tested, the `vcrun2017` verb in winetricks are currently broken.
 You may manually install the VC2017 by using the vc_redist.\<arch\>.exe from Microsoft.
 - x86: [vc_redist.x86.exe](https://aka.ms/vs/16/release/vc_redist.x86.exe)
 - x64: [vc_redist.x64.xe](https://aka.ms/vs/16/release/vc_redist.x64.exe)
-Run this command to start the shell
+1. Run this command to start the shell
 ```bash
 protontricks 524220 shell
 ```
-In the shell, run the following commands and follow the instruction of the install wizard.
+2. In the shell, run the following commands and follow the instruction of the install wizard.
 ```bash
 wine ~/Downloads/vc_redist.x86.exe # Use your Download location
 wine ~/Downloads/vc_redist.x64.exe # Use your Download location
 ```
-Then, exit the shell.
+3. Exit the shell.
 Then install the `dinput8` verb by,
 ```bash
 protontricks 524220 dinput8
 ```
-Once install, run this command to open `winecfg`,
+4. Once install, run this command to open `winecfg`,
 ```bash
 protontricks 524220 winecfg
 ```
-Proceed to the `Libraries` tab, add a new override for library named `dinput8` with `native, builtin` setting.
+5. Proceed to the `Libraries` tab, add a new override for library named `dinput8` with `native, builtin` setting.

 ### Install the FAR Mod
 The installation of the mod is straightforward.